MaggieLieu/uon_albeee_einstein/src/training_piper_voice/README.md

 What I've faced was, the latest torch is too new, so I needed to downgrade that.

 Also, as the `python3 -m pip install -e .[train]` is not perfect, I needed to install a package/library manually.

+Furthermore, if you plan to train on a new set of data, make sure to remove the files in the cache directory.